borissedlak/borissedlak.github.io/content/publication/sedlak-slo-aware-2024/index.md

 ---
 title: SLO-Aware Task Offloading within Collaborative Vehicle Platoons
 featured: true
-summary: Imagine you're a video processing service executed at an autonomous vehicle; in case you're struggling, which vehicle can best fulfill your resuirements and what are the implications to co-located services?
+summary: Imagine you're a video processing service executed at an autonomous vehicle; in case you're struggling, which vehicle can best fulfill your requirements and what are the implications to co-located services?
 share: false

 authors: